top of page

 Some will object that the Big Bang creation scenario seems to describe the universe formed (or “evolved”) into something more complex appearing than the uniformly expanding hydrogen gas cloud that it originated from.

 This would violate the entropy law of thermodynamics.
-However the Entropy’s Rainbow article{4} strived to show that an astronomical volume of kinetically energetic, rapidly-moving and initially uniformly-distributed hot hydrogen gas would clump by gravity and then self-assemble by the natural laws of physics into luminous stars and orbiting planets whose masses determined their temperatures.
-Evidently gravity (F=Gm1m2/r2), PV=nRT and other physical laws that pertain to solid, liquid, and gaseous states of matter naturally formed spherical stars and orbiting planets{17}.
+However the Entropy’s Rainbow article{4} strived to show that an astronomical volume of kinetically energetic, rapidly-moving and initially uniformly-distributed hot hydrogen gas would clump by gravity and then self-assemble by forces behind the natural laws of physics into luminous stars and orbiting planets whose masses determined their temperatures.
+Evidently gravity (F=Gm1m2/r2), PV=nRT and the other forces behind the descriptive mathematical physical laws that model solid, liquid, and gaseous states of matter naturally formed spherical stars and orbiting planets{17}.
 Gravitationally bound stars, some with orbiting planets, aggregated to form huge rotating galaxies.
 And nearby loosely gravitationally bound galaxies revolved around themselves to form clusters of galaxies.
-So the universe didn’t randomly “evolve” into a more ordered state than its initial energetic plasma from the “Big Bang”{17}.
-The same physical laws that govern processes in the universe today played their part in forming it.
-The self-assembly process was a seamless part of the creation of matter because God didn’t need to intervene later to separately make stars and planets.
-However, the physical universe was “empty” as Genesis 1, v2 records [1984 NIV] until God supernaturally created and made life forms to inhabit Earth during the six days after the “beginning”.
+So, the universe didn’t “randomly evolve” into a more ordered state than its initial energetic plasma from the “Big Bang”{17}.
+The same physical forces that govern processes in the universe today played their part in forming it.
+And this automatic “self-assembly” process was a seamless part of the sudden supernatural creation of matter by God (Psalm 33:6) as subatomic particles because He didn’t need to intervene later make this matter into stars and planets; they naturally formed.
+However, the physical universe- specifically the earth, was “empty” (without life) as v2 records [1984 NIV] until God supernaturally created and made life forms to inhabit it (vv20-31).

-Some object to the 13.5 billion year age for the universe.
+Some object to the alleged 13.5 billion year age for the universe by modern astronomy.

 The commentary does not endorse this great age.
-Although Big Bang cosmology doesn't specifically predict an age for the universe, it clearly implies a lengthy period was required for the universe to form after the instant, explosive creation of matter.
+Big Bang cosmology clearly implies a lengthy period was required for the universe to form after the instant, explosive creation of matter.
 The theoretical basis for this derived age came from cosmological spectral redshift measurements for the most distant galaxies and the thermal microwave background measurements of space.
-These data collections and workups involved assumptions, subjective corrections, and lengthy calculations- that were all certainly influenced by prevailing ideas about the great age of the universe.
+Also radiometric dating of meteorites and space rocks give ages of billions of years.
+However, Topical note 7 explains that radiometric dating uses flawed assumptions.
+The data workups for these methods involved selective collection, assumptions, subjective corrections, and lengthy calculations- that were all certainly influenced by prevailing ideas about the great age of the universe.

-It’s important to notice there is no reality check on the resulting 13.5 billion year age.
+It’s important to notice there’s no reality check on the resulting 13.5 billion year age calculations.
 Topical note 8 uses a historical illustration to explain the importance of a reality check to verify the results of calculated methods.
-Apparently the only way to try to verify this age is to compare it for agreement with results from different calculated methods.
-Although astronomers claimed the two above calculation methods closely agreed, even this agreement can be flawed because the same deep-time assumptions were made to work up the data.
+So, the only way to try to verify this calculated age is to compare it for agreement with results from different calculated methods.
+Although astronomers claimed the resulting ages from redshift and cosmic microwave background calculations closely agreed, even this agreement can be flawed because the same deep-time assumptions were made to work up the data.
+Incorrect assumptions made before mathematical calculations can cause incorrect results!
 Topical note 8 also explains the surprising new understanding from recent astronomical research that the cause of the cosmological redshift is actually not known with certainty!
-Yet it’s used to determine the age and size of the universe.
-Topical note 8 provides evidence for downsizing both of these.
+Yet it’s used to claim an age for the universe.
+Topical note 8 provides evidence for downsizing the age of the universe.

 Would a universe that is actually “billions of years” old conflict with the Bible?